nicowirtzbiki/Portfolio-Tableau/README.md

 **Global Insights:**
 Regional analysis helps identify cultural or geographic trends in customer expectations and perceptions.

-## ✅ Conclusion
+## Conclusion
-The Airline Reviews Dashboard is a powerful tool for turning customer feedback into strategic insights.
-By transforming raw review data into clear, actionable visualizations, it supports British Airways in making informed decisions to elevate service quality and customer satisfaction. 🚀
+✅ The Airline Reviews Dashboard is a powerful tool for turning customer feedback into strategic insights.
+By transforming raw review data into clear, actionable visualizations, it supports British Airways in making informed decisions to elevate service quality and customer satisfaction.